wmin0/node-cobinhood/README.md

 - price: price, string or decimal object
 - size: size, string or decimal object
 * getBalance()
+* getOrderbook(pair, precision)
+- pair: trading pair
+- precision: trading pair support precision, for example new Decimal("1e-7") or "1E-7"
+* listTrades(pair)
+- pair: trading pair

 ## Websocket
-Upon client created, websocket is connecting.
+Upon client created, websocket is connecting, so you should call client close if you don't need it.
-Client provides some websocket events, so you can listen events to know the situation.
+Client provides some websocket events.
+You can listen events to know the situation.

 ### Events
 * open